 I’d highly recommend trying to only bring two big suitcases with you.
 Trust me when I say it’s a pain in the ass to travel with a ton of luggage.
 Plus you’ll want to buy new local items when you arrive!

-I used HR Block’s Expat Tax services and they did a REALLY good job!
+I used HR Block’s Expat Tax DIY services and they did a REALLY good job!

-One of the biggest misconceptions that I love to hate about moving abroad is that you won’t know anyone.
+One of the biggest misconceptions that I love to hate about how to move out of the U.S. and live abroad is that you won’t know anyone.
 Newsflash: A LOT of Americans live abroad.
 In fact, I’ve only been in Barcelona a few months and already have a girl’s group of about eight expat women who I hang out with regularly!

-You can meet friends simply just by being social, or joining one of the many expat groups on Facebook!
+You can meet friends simply just by being social, or joining one of the many expat groups on Facebook and Whatsapp!
 Meeting locals is great too, and can easily be done through groups, or by signing up for language exchange sessions!

 Yet another misconception I love to hate is when people are scared to go abroad because they “don’t know the language” or simply because they think adjusting to another culture will be difficult.